leorebensabath/HandMDM/README.md

 </div>

-The code for the HandMDMD model and for the TMR model is largely inspired from the [STMC](https://github.com/nv-tlabs/stmc/tree/main) and [TMR](https://github.com/Mathux/TMR) repositories.
+The code for the HandMDM model and for the TMR model is largely inspired from the [STMC](https://github.com/nv-tlabs/stmc/tree/main) and [TMR](https://github.com/Mathux/TMR) repositories.

 ## Data and model